How Long Should It Take To Get A Black Belt?

 You know, one of the fastest growing martial arts styles among kids and adults in America is Brazilian Jiu-Jitsu.
-And, as everyone knows, BJJ instructors are famous for being “stingy” with rank – or, at least that’s how they’re often categorized.
+And, as everyone knows, BJJ instructors are famous for not giving out rank quickly.

 Me, I say they do it right.
 Eight to ten years on average for earning a black belt is just about right to me, when you’re talking about preparing someone to teach and pass on what they’ve learned.

 Sure, a good four or five year purple belt is more than capable of leading a class.
 But I’ve long believed (based on years of observation) that it takes about ten years for an instructor to really gain a sufficient depth of knowledge regarding the subtleties of their art to become an accomplished instructor.
 (Note: I don’t certify a black belt as a full instructor until they’re 3rd dan or higher – which takes about eight to ten years typically.)

 But wait a minute… it takes about two years on average to get the first belt in BJJ.
 Yet, we’ve seen people turning out in droves to join Brazilian Jiu-Jitsu schools over the last decade.

 Could it be that the public wants something that is real?
 Something that is worthwhile and truly earned?
 Something not watered down, but that’s been kept pure and honest?

 I say, the answer to all of the above is a resounding “YES!”

 So, here’s my advice to you – instead of worrying about losing students because you aren’t lowering the quality of your programs enough…

 …worry instead about retaining students by teaching the highest quality program you possibly can–trusting that your reputation and high standards will be your strongest retention tool.